hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 steps.
 They use the [templates][templates] to generate configuration files and trigger events that are handled by the [handlers][handlers].

+A role and a playbook are used to deploy the DNS servers.
+The playbook assigns the role to all nodes of a group defined in the Ansible [inventory][inventory].
+The configuration of each DNS server is derived from host and group variables in the inventory.
+Each site uses a different inventory to allow for site-specific configurations.
+The deployment is finally performed with the [ansible-playbook][ansible-playbook] command.
+The role, playbook, configuration and deployment are shown in the following subsections.

 TODO: add link to ansible role repository somewhere?

 ### Role